kondagithubtest/SkyTest/README.md

 ###  Solution Design

 * Developed automation scripts using WebdriverIO and mocha test frame work.
-* Created page objects to resuse increase resuability.
+* Created page objects to increase resuability.
 * Created test scripts.
 * Test scripst will be executed in synchronou mode.